About the WCASD

 A WORLD LANGUAGE PROGRAM is available to students starting in seventh grade who meet certain criteria.
 Five different world languages are offered.
 Students have the opportunity to study French, German, Italian, Latin or Spanish in eighth grade, and can begin studying a language as early as seventh grade.
 The high school program provides an additional four years of study including Advanced Placement courses in French, Spanish, German and Latin.

 COMMUNITY VOLUNTEERS assist the District in many ways.
 Included are parents who serve in the Parent Teacher Organizations, and Home and School Associations, in each school.
 The business community is another important source of support.
 Through the West Chester Area Education Foundation, partnerships with area businesses enhance our educational programs and provide students valuable business experiences and opportunities to explore career options.
-Many senior citizens participate in the district’s Retiree Substitute Volunteer Program (RSVP), which provides up to $560 to help offset real estate tax bills, in return for volunteer service.
+Many senior citizens participate in the district’s Senior Tax Reduction Incentive Volunteer Exchange Program (STRIVE), which provides up to $560 to help offset real estate tax bills, in return for volunteer service.